veropesant/cart263-2019/exercices/project1/README.md

 jQuery.
 Luckily, I found a solution pretty fast on StackOverflow and it didn't take too long to adapt to my situation.

+For the music, I chose the wii theme song, simply because I thought was the perfect 'non-emotional', infinite song to represent the heaviness of the life sentence the cat got.
+And I also added a little chewing sound when he eats the mouses.

 Overall, I'm pretty satisfied with my final project.
 I managed to solve all my problems, and when I uploaded the final version, everything was working perfectly.
 If I had to change anything though,